sg-s/crabsort/README.md

 3. **Data-agnostic** `crabsort` interfaces to your data through plugins, and `crabsort` doesn't care what your data format is.
 4. **Bring-your-own-algorithm** `crabsort` splits up the spike sorting problem into two steps: dimensionality reduction and clustering.
 Every algorithm in either step is written as a plugin, and you can write your and drop it in, with *zero* modifications to the core code.
 For example, `crabsort` can use the amazing [mutli-core t-SNE algorithm](https://github.com/DmitryUlyanov/Multicore-TSNE) to embed spike shapes in two dimensions with great alacrity.
 5. **Fully-automated** `crabsort` offers powerful automation features, and is full script-able.
 Fully automated luxury gay space crabsort for the win.
+6. **Tensorflow-powered** `crabsort` can use [tensorflow](https://www.tensorflow.org/), Google's scarily powerful deep learning toolbox, to learn from sorted data and sort new data automatically.

 ## Installation